 Edinburgh's employability offer is structured around an Employability Pipeline.
 Edinburgh's Job Strategy Group ensures this offer is a joined-up partnership approach, avoids duplication and identifies gaps and market failure and offers solutions.
-As noted above, whilst this approach works for many, there are still some residents who face challenges and disadvantage that can only be tackled through partnership efforts.
+Whilst this approach works for many, there are still some residents who face challenges and disadvantage that can only be tackled through partnership efforts.